5/1/2019

 Alex Cram

-Yeah, hey, good morning, everyone.
+Hey, good morning, everyone.
 Just wanted to come back to the next opportunity set that you addressed earlier.
-I mean, obviously, we've talked about this in pretty big generalities for about a year now, but now that you've owned this asset for six months or so, and clearly, you're doing projects and talking, the groups that talk to each other, maybe you can just help us by giving us maybe the single largest individual opportunity that you see and what the timeline is so we can get a little bit more concrete here.
+I mean, obviously, we've talked about this in pretty big generalities for about a year now, but now that you've owned this asset for six months or so, and clearly, you're doing projects and the groups are talking to each other.
+Maybe you can just help us by giving us maybe the single largest individual opportunity that you see and what the timeline is so we can get a little bit more concrete here.
 Thank you.

 speaker

 Yeah, Alex, thanks.
-It's Terry Duffield.
-That's Brian and Sean, both a comment on that because we think there's multiple opportunities that we're yet to talk about, but they can give you a little bit of a color what they're looking at today.
+This is Terry Duffy.
+I'll ask Brian and Sean both to comment on that because we think there's multiple opportunities that we're yet to talk about, but they can give you a little bit of a color of what they're looking at today.

 speaker